Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 ## Refactoring model classes

-There are cases where you may not want to add a method directly to a class, for example when it's an [anemic model](https://en.wikipedia.org/wiki/Anemic_domain_model).
+There are cases where you may not want to add a method directly to a class, for example when it's an [_anemic model_](https://en.wikipedia.org/wiki/Anemic_domain_model).

-Anemic models are typically represented by a set of public get-only immutable properties, so adding methods to a model class may make it look impure or may give off a suspicion that the methods are accessing some private state.
+Anemic models are typically represented by a set of public get-only immutable properties, so adding methods to a model class may make it look impure, or may give off an impression that the methods are accessing some private state.
 Extension methods don't have that problem because they can't access model's private members and, by nature, aren't part of the model itself.

 So consider this example of two models — one represents a closed caption track for a video and another represents an individual caption: